Updated June 2024

 Much has been written about the need for double the income/savings in year 2, there is no doubt about it is a grey area.

-Ok, because you are applying for a two year visa some areas require you to show sufficient economic means to cover the entire two year period.
+Ok, because you are applying for a two year visa most areas require you to show sufficient economic means to cover the entire two year period, in other words double the amount required in year 1.

 eg. MR S applies for a visa in the UK and has combined pensions of €20,000 and he supplement this with savings of at least €8000 thus meeting the financial requirements.